Community Guidelines

 Soliciting and touting

-Rideshare vehicle drivers are prohibited from offering a passenger service to individuals without a prior booking.
+Ride-share vehicle drivers are prohibited from offering a passenger service to individuals without a prior booking.
 Drivers should only allow passengers to enter their vehicles under specific circumstances in where the passenger has made a booking via the app.

-Definition of touting and soliciting:
+Definition of touting and soliciting

 Touting and soliciting refer to the direct approach of individuals to offer a passenger service.
 This includes:

-• Approaching potential passengers to offer transportation services.
+#Approaching potential passengers to offer transportation services.

-• Calling out to people to inquire if they require transportation.
+#Calling out to people to inquire if they require transportation.

-Reasons for prohibiting touting and soliciting:
+Reason for prohibiting touting and soliciting

 According to the states point-to-point industry law, drivers in states of Australia are prohibited from engaging in touting or soliciting for passengers.
-Touting and soliciting pose risks to the safety of both passengers and drivers.
-The reasons for this prohibition are as follows:

-• Safety concerns: Touting and soliciting lack proper documentation of the passenger service and raise doubts about whether safety checks have been conducted on the driver or vehicle.
+Safety concerns: Touting and soliciting lack proper documentation of the passenger service and raise doubts about whether safety checks have been conducted on the driver or vehicle.

-• Safety hazards: In high traffic areas such as airports, train stations, and busy streets, touting and soliciting can create unsafe situations for pedestrians and drivers.
+Safety hazards: In high traffic areas such as airports, train stations, and busy streets, touting and soliciting can create unsafe situations for pedestrians and drivers.

-• Unfair competition: Engaging in touting and soliciting undermines authorized service providers and drivers who adhere to the proper regulations and guidelines.
+Unfair competition: Engaging in touting and soliciting undermines authorized service providers and drivers who adhere to the proper regulations and guidelines.

-Exceptions for finding pre-booked passengers:
+Exception for finding pre-booked passengers

 It should be noted that it is not considered touting or soliciting when a driver approaches a person to inquire if they are waiting for a specific pre-booked service provided by a passenger vehicle.
 For example, hire vehicle drivers may hold a sign with the name of a passenger who has pre-booked their service.

-Penalties for touting and soliciting:
+Penalties for touting and soliciting

 We recommend that you visit your state transport authority website for more information and clarification on penalties that may apply.